parsakhosravani/parsakhosravani/README.md

 Hi! ✨

-Five years ago, I started with the programming language C#.
-After a while, I learned frontend technologies such as HTML/CSS and, bootstrap.
-Afterwards, I started developing some extra skills on my own and learned JavaScript.
-Subsequently, I applied for a frontend position.
-Being a frontend developer allowed me to learn many other skills including jQuery, ASP.NET MVC.
-Additionally,I learned the Agile methodologies and used Scrum.
-I am still working on developing other frontend skills such as React and Vue.
+Experienced Web Developer is adept in all stages of advanced web development.
+Knowledgeable in the user interface, testing, and debugging processes.
+Bringing forth expertise in design, installation, testing and maintenance of frontend of web systems.
+Equipped with a diverse and promising skill-set.
+Proficient in an assortment of technologies, including JavaScript, TypeScript, React, Next, Vue, Nuxt, ASP.NET Razor and HTML/CSS, Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
-I’m always interested and willing to find solutions for the problems I encounter doing my work.
+I’m always interested and willing to find solutions to the problems I encounter doing my work.